Betania Monastery: Architecture

-The monastery's territory seems to have been surrounded by a massive wall, but only dismembered stones scattered in the adjacent forest have survived of it.
+The monastery's territory seems to have been once surrounded by a massive wall, but only dismembered stones scattered in the adjacent forest have survived of it.
 The extant edifices are a principal domed church of the Nativity of the Mother of God (constructed at the turn of the 12th and 13th centuries), a smaller hall church of St. George (1196), and a ruined tower.

 The church of the Nativity of the Mother of God is a cross-in-square design with a dome and built of stone, with some external carved decoration in the eastern façade where traditional niches have multifoil or scalloped tops connected to the frame of the middle window.
 Its high dome, slightly shifted to the east, rests upon the two westerly located freely standing pillars and ledges of the altar.
 The southern entrance portal is fronted by the gate roofed with a star-shaped vault.
 Modern scholars have surmised that the church is actually an expanded, domed and decorated version of an earlier basilica probably dating from the 10th century.